 Now you’ve got the skinny on Dead Eye, it time’s to consider your best weapons for Red Dead Redemption 2.

-Back to our complete Red Dead Redemption 2 walkthrough and guide.
+For more tips and tricks, head over to our massive Red Dead Redemption 2 walkthrough and guide.